Saturday, September 23, 2023

 • Describe how information about potential risks of violence will be communicated to employees.

-• Make a commitment to provide support services to victims of violence.
+• Commit to providing support services to victims of violence.

 • Offer a confidential Employee Assistance Program (EAP) to allow employees to seek help.

-• Make a commitment to fulfill the violence prevention training needs of different levels of personnel within the organization.
+• Commit to fulfilling the violence prevention training needs of different levels of personnel within the organization.

-• Make a commitment to monitor and regularly review the policy.
+• Commit to monitoring and regularly reviewing the policy.

 • State applicable regulatory requirements.